Recent Submissions

 • The African Climate Summit – averting the climate crisis

-Akamboe, Juliet; Bazilian, Morgan D.; Colorado School of Mines.
+Akamboe, Juliet; Bazilian, Morgan; Colorado School of Mines.
 Payne Institute for Public Policy (Colorado School of Mines.
 Arthur Lakes LibraryPayne Institute for Public Policy, 2023-09-05)

 Payne Institute Research Associate Juliet Akamboe and Director Morgan Bazilian write about how climate change poses a significant threat to Africa, a continent already grappling with challenges including poverty and a lack of access to basic human needs like clean water, healthcare, education, jobs and electricity.
 Africa is already witnessing severe environmental consequences with changing rainfall patterns, severe droughts and extreme weather conditions, which are stalling socio-economic development.
 The inaugural Africa Climate Summit (ACS) taking place in Nairobi, this week is a great forum to discuss the role Africa can play in bridging the gap between the Global North and South in addressing the climate crisis.